Mental Health Treatment Through a Partial Hospital Program

 A partial hospital program is a comprehensive, intensive, short-term treatment program.
 It's designed to help adults who are facing mental health or substance use challenges that are significantly impacting their daily lives, making it hard to work or care for themselves or others.
 It involves daily group therapy sessions, medication assessments and individual therapy.
 Now offered virtually, partial hospital programs are more accessible than ever for those who need help, as people can participate in the full program from the comfort of their homes.

 Who can benefit from a partial hospital program?

-Mark Zimmerman, MD, is the director of the partial hospital program at Rhode Island Hospital.
-Dr. Zimmerman says, “The partial hospital program serves patients who are feeling extremely distressed or overwhelmed and are not functioning as they typically would.
-This includes individuals who are so depressed or anxious, they're unable to go to work or complete their typical responsibilities.”
+A partial hospital program serves patients who are feeling extremely distressed or overwhelmed and are not functioning as they typically would.
+This includes people who are so depressed or anxious that they're unable to go to work or complete their typical responsibilities.